 Specify the array using Data [0] or Data [N] (N indicates an integer variable).
-When operands S1 and D1 specify the entire array, an error will occur even if the specified variables are the same type.

-When the execution result is 0, #L_CalcZero turns on.
-When the execution results in an error, the error code is stored in #L_CalcErrCode.
+When the execution results in an error, the error code is stored in #L CalcErrCode.

 When checking the result using system variables, make sure the check takes place after the instruction has been executed.